talhatariq708/Page-Navigation/README.md

-# Page-Navigation
+# Page-Navigation (SMALL PROJECT)
-Connect the pages with each other
+Connect the pages with each others through HTML Connect home to about and contact and vice versa